Geometric modular flows in 2d CFT and beyond: Discussion

 Nevertheless, it would be interesting to see whether ideas from geometric modular flows may be useful in the study of entanglement contours.
-In particular, local temperatures can be defined even in states whose modular Hamiltonian is not of the form \eqref{eq:localHam} \cite{Arias:2016nip}.
-It would be therefore interesting to understand whether a temperature-based entanglement current such as eq.~\eqref{eq:current} can be defined even in these states, providing a general realization of an entanglement density, or contour.
-Indeed, this is suggested by the results of appendix \ref{App:multiple}, where we show that eq.~\eqref{eq:TheEntropy} gives the correct entanglement entropy for a state whose modular Hamiltonian contains nonlocal terms.
+In particular, as discussed further below, local temperatures can be defined even in states whose modular Hamiltonian is not of the form \eqref{eq:localHam} \cite{Arias:2016nip}.
+It would therefore be interesting to understand whether a temperature-based entanglement current such as eq.~\eqref{eq:current} can be defined even in these states, providing a general realization of an entanglement density or contour.
+Indeed, this is suggested by the results of appendix \ref{App:multiple}, where we show that eq.~\eqref{eq:TheEntropy} gives the correct entanglement entropy for a state whose modular Hamiltonian contains not only local ``temperature'' terms but also additional nonlocal terms.

 The idea of local entanglement densities has also appeared in the context of AdS/CFT.
 In holographic CFTs, entanglement entropies can be calculated using the RT formula \cite{Ryu:2006bv}.
 The RT formula is indeed a local integral, but over an extremal surface in the dual bulk spacetime rather than over a Cauchy surface in the boundary.
 It is natural to wonder whether this integral in the bulk can be somehow projected to a local integral in the boundary.
 This idea is concretely realized with bit threads \cite{Freedman:2016zud,Headrick:2017ucz,Headrick:2022nbe}.
 This is most easily understood in static situations where one can restrict the analysis to a single bulk time slice.
 In this context, one studies particular vector fields $\chi^\mu$ on the bulk time slice describing an ``entanglement flux'' between a boundary subregion $A$ and its complement.
 The RT surface then represents a bottleneck for these conserved flows.
 Having optimized the flow with $\chi_{\max}^{\mu}$, the entanglement entropy can be expressed as a local integral $S = \int \rd\Sigma_{\mu} \chi_{\max}^{\mu}$ over the RT surface or the boundary subregion (or any other bulk surfaces which are homologous to the boundary subregion).
 In the language of the previous discussion, the flow $\chi_{\max}^{\mu}$ defines a local entropy density on $A$.
 However, as emphasized in \cite{Freedman:2016zud}, the choice of $\chi_{\max}^{\mu}$ and hence the corresponding entropy density are not unique.
 In other words, there is no canonical projection from the RT surface to the boundary subregion.
 Again, we expect there may be an interplay between ideas from our discussion of geometric modular flows and the bit thread framework, though this would require consideration of the covariant construction of the latter \cite{Headrick:2017ucz,Headrick:2022nbe}.
 At least, in the context of boundary states with a geometric modular flow, where $\xi^\mu$ uniquely defines the entropy current, there may be a preferred bit thread configuration which yields the same boundary entropy density.